- Adult | 12+

 Throughout the tour you’ll also get the chance to learn about the unique lifestyle of living on a remote Alaskan island directly from the locals who make this place our home.

 - Plentiful wildlife, with guaranteed sightings of American bald eagles

 - Guard Island Lighthouse

-- Alaskan homes and mansions (some on their own island)
+- Unique Alaskan homes and colorful cabins, some on their own island

-- Remnants of the Ketchikan Pulp Mill Company
+- Remnants of the old Ketchikan pulp mill

 - Complimentary beverages, including hot chocolate, coffee, water, assorted hot tea, and soft drinks.

 - Complimentary tasting of local Alaskan delicacies, including our favorite smoked salmon & salmon spread, crackers, bull kelp pickles, and artisan chocolate.

 - Fog-proof, waterproof Bushnell binoculars are also provided for your use while on the tour vessel.

 - Please dress in layers to accommodate all weather conditions.